The rules of intestacy decide what happens to someone’s estate when they die without a will.

-The rules of intestacy are a set of laws that define what should happen to someone’s estate when they die intestate.
-They usually work reasonably well for traditional families whose circumstances are fairly straightforward, but things can be more difficult for unmarried partners and step-children.
+The rules of intestacy are a set of laws in England and Wales that define what should happen to someone’s estate when they die intestate.
+They usually work reasonably well for traditional families whose circumstances are fairly straightforward, but things can be more difficult for unmarried partners, cohabitees and step-children.

 To help you apply the rules of intestacy to your situation, we’ve provided examples for some of the most common scenarios below.
 If you’d prefer to speak to a probate specialist over the phone, please give us a call on 020 3695 1713.

-The surviving spouse or civil partner inherits solely-owned assets (and joint assets held as tenants in common) up to the value of £270,000.
-They also inherit all personal possessions, along with half of anything over £270,000.
+The surviving spouse or civil partner inherits everything up to the value of £322,000.
+If the estate’s value is over £322,000, the partner also inherits half of everything that remains.
 The rest is then shared equally between their children.

 Note: If one or more of the children has already died, grandchildren or great-grandchildren can inherit their parent’s share.